 Military construction projects typically utilize several different acquisition strategies such as Design-Build and Design-Bid-Build to accomplish the work.
 The project contract documents contain the project scope, performance clauses, and relevant criteria requirements for the designer of record to accomplish the task of preparing the design, plans and construction specifications.

 It is important to understand what the FAR clauses are saying and how they can enable the Contract to achieve the desired objective of having a completed project that is durable and meets life cycle objectives including appropriate CPC focus.
-As contract documents are developed the FAR clauses actually have to be inserted in the contract document.
-It does not happen by chance, and while many clauses Maybe "automatically" included the customer and the acquisition professional must be knowledgeable enough to make certain that clauses pertinent to the acquisition are included (i.e. buyer beware).
+As contract documents are developed, the FAR clauses actually have to be inserted in the contract document.
+It does not happen by chance, and while many clauses maybe "automatically" included, the customer and the acquisition professional must be knowledgeable enough to make certain that clauses pertinent to the acquisition are incorporated into the contract.
+In other words, "buyer beware.".

 The criteria listed in the WBDG is based on industry standards that are usually written and maintained by a standards organization, such as the American National Standards Institute (ANSI), ASTM International, the Institute of Electrical and Electronic Engineers (IEEE), National Association of Architectural Metal Manufacturers, and many others.
 The use of such industry standards ensures uniformity and consistency and cuts down on the cost and time it takes to create new criteria.